EVENT DATE: Jun 02, 2013

 11:00 a.m.
 Open House and tours of the Kidsbridge Tolerance Museum @ TCNJ

-ENTERTAINMENT: Performance by Grammy-Award-winning artist Miss Amy, DJ, Face Painter, Kids' Build activity from Home Depot, Kids' games, and much more!
+ENTERTAINMENT: Performance by Grammy-Award-winning artist Miss Amy - don't miss it at 9:45AM! - , DJ, Face Painter, Kids' Build activity from Home Depot, Kids' games, and much more!

 More about Kidsbridge Tolerance Museum:

 Tolerance Museum programs focus on: anti-bullying and anti-cyberbullying; diversity appreciation and respect for all persons; victim empowerment; conflict resolution and empathy; sensitivity to persons with disabilities; respect for LGBT persons and grassroots youth activism.
 In an fun, engaging environment, TCNJ students and professors and retired educators interact with visiting elementary, middle and high school students and educators.
 To date, more than 12,800 youth have visited the Museum. www.kidsbridgemuseum.org